 First World War - NZ.
-BBC History - England.
-A Multimedia History.
-Gallipoli and the Anzacs - Australia.
 Te Ara - New Zealand.
 Origins The First World War was caused by the destabilisation of the balance of power in Europe due to the rise of Germany.

 Soldiers inside the YMCA library in Beauvois, France.
 Ref: 1/2-013635-G. Courtesy of Alexander Turnbull Library, Wellington, New Zealand.
 Starting Places Use these websites to start your learning journey.
 Anzac Day Collection.
 This documentary gave NZ viewers, for the first time, a Turkish view of the Gallipoli story.

+Anzac Diversity.
 The Great War - USA.
-NZ WWI Deaths by Date.
 Commonwealth War Dead Visualised.
+First War War Poetry.